debexpo/debexpo/docs/writing_cronjobs.rst

 Invokation::
     cronjob = ImportUpload
-    schedule = 5
+    schedule = datetime.timedelta(seconds = 10)

 The 'cronjob' attribute is an object reference which should be instantiated upon cronjob invokation.
 The 'schedule' attribute defines how often your cronjob should invoke your worker method.
-This must be an integer and has to be interpreted as n-th iteration.
-For example, setting this to 5 means, the Worker thread will execute your `deploy` method every 5th iteration.
-This is a pure abstract counter clock, the actual delay is determined by cronjob runtime and setting of the `debexpo.cronjob_delay` variable in your ini file.
+This must be a datetime.timedelta object.
+This is a soft guarantee.
+The Worker thread will gurantee you not to run the job more often than you specified, but it will not invoke it precisely for every delta.
+Your cronjob will not be invoked if another cronjob is still pending or running once your delta expires.
+Additionally the Worker thread does not execute the worker queue more often than every `debexpo.cronjob_delay` milliseconds.

 The constructor
 ===============